marcinwiacek/pl1/readme.md

 Additionally: every real man should have son, plant tree and build house.

-Rhetorical questions: is it possible to extend these three points with building own CPU?
+Rhetorical questions: is it possible to extend these points and add building own CPU?

-Some people collecting cars, some looking for stamps, designing own hardware is also nice.
+Some people are collecting cars, some looking for stamps and some want to design CPU.
+Point.

+# This project is repeating design history from 16-bit to 32-bit and from console to graphical GUI design

+Rome was not built in one day.

 # License